South Korea vows fast response to North; U.S. positions destroyer

 'A PRUDENT MOVE'

-A U.S. defense official said the USS McCain, an Aegis-class guided-missile destroyer used for ballistic missile defense, was being positioned to operate off the southwestern coast of the Korean peninsula.
+A U.S. defence official said the USS McCain, an Aegis-class guided-missile destroyer used for ballistic missile defense, was being positioned to operate off the south-western coast of the Korean peninsula.

 "This is a prudent move that provides greater missile defense options should (they) become necessary," said the official, speaking on condition of anonymity.
 The ship was not expected to participate in any exercises, the official added.